-If erected properly, chain link can be a solid, cheap way of fencing off a garden but it does rely on the preparatory work.
+If installed properly, a chain link fence can be a solid, cheap way of fencing off a garden but it does rely on the preparatory work.
 The chain link itself is literally hung onto straining wires.

-Chain link is heavy and if the staining wires are not taught, or the posts that hold the wire are not strong or stable enough, the chain link will sag and look dreadful as well as being totally useless for the job it is supposed to be doing.
+Chain link fencing is heavy and if the straining wires are not taught, or the posts that hold the wire are not strong or stable enough, the chain link will sag and look dreadful as well as being totally useless for the job it is supposed to be doing.

 The end posts should be in line but the front face of any intermediate posts should line up with the centre of the end posts.
 I. E Intermediate posts should be 50mm back from the end posts.

 The image is done in two colours so you can see the shape of the joint that needs to be cut out of the upright post for a solid job.
 This joint is called a birdsmouth joint.
 You can see more about this joint, often used on roofs, in our birdsmouth project.

 The bottom of the straining post should be concreted also.
-At the top (B) and bottom height of your chain link, drill a 10mm hole in the centre of the post and push an eye bolt through.
+At the top (B) in the above image and bottom height of your chain link, drill a 10mm hole in the centre of the post and push an eye bolt through.
 The nut should be on the end of the thread giving the maximum adjustment when it is turned.
 Do this on each of the end posts.

 Next tighten the nuts on all of the eye bolts.
 This will tighten the line wire as tight as it can be both top and bottom.
 Please note, if you are fitting a chain link fence over 1.2m or 4 feet high, you should use a central line wire as well as the top and bottom ones.

 Unroll the wire after banging the intermediate staples in hard.
 Fix the top of the roll every 150mm or 6 inches with tie wire.
 The bottom of the roll can be fixed less regularly but this is not advisable.

 Sometimes, with longer spans between posts, the eye bolts do not tighten the line wire enough.
-In these cases you can insert a turnbuckle (image on the right.
-Please click on any image to find out more about the product and buy from the tool store if you would like) by hooking it over the eyebolt first, then tying the line wire to the other end.
+In these cases you can insert a turnbuckle by hooking it over the eyebolt first, then tying the line wire to the other end.